 How can I assign diversity to internal loads for room sizing?

 When sizing room level equipment it is standard practice not to apply diversity, but rather to 'saturate' internal loads such as lighting or equipment to generate the peak cooling load of an individual room.
 For peak heating load, the opposite is standard where the internal loads are turned off to produce the highest heating load.
 This is handled via the Summer Design Day and Winter Design Day assigned in each project schedule.

 How can I check the load sizing methodology?

-The best way to check any engineering calculation is to compare against rules-of-thumb or other basic hand calculation.
-For example checking the cooling load per area against know standard values is a great way of confirming results make sense.
-Room checks are included on the Room Results page to make this important step easy.
+The best way to check any engineering calculation is to compare against rules-of-thumb or other basic hand calculations.
+For example, checking the cooling load per area against known standard values is a great way of confirming results make sense.
+Room checks are included on the Results page to make this important step easy.